 “Well my name is Elizabeth Godshall and I lived here, I lived here for seven years in a cottage and now I'm up here in Personal Care a little over a year.”

-How has your experience changed and What do you now enjoy about living in Personal Care?
+What do you now enjoy about living in Personal Care?

 “My room is clean.
 I'm not a good housekeeper I'll admit that so thank you to them for that.
 My laundry is done.
 I'm not a good laundry person.
 If my wife would be alive today she would tell you, I don't even think about doing laundry.
 So that is done and the service is great.
 Three meals and you're well taken care of.”